ourhalcyondays/personalsite/content/authors/admin/_index.md

 bio: Jessica Qiu is recent graduate of the Master of Science in Occupational Therapy program at the University of Toronto.
 She loves learning things and making things.
 education:
   courses:
-  - course: Master of Science in Occupational Therapy MSc(OT)
+  - course: Master of Science in Occupational Therapy (MScOT)
     institution: University of Toronto, Temerty Faculty of Medicine
     year: 2025
   - course: Honours Bachelor of Science in Psychology, Neuroscience & Behaviour (BSc.)